brokolja/laststaticsitegenerator/README.md

 ## Getting started

 If you are ready for coding check the "site"-directory which contains some example files(a simple blog site).
-Feel free to delete its contents except for index.md to start from scratch.
-Now its time to read the eleventy and parcel documentation.
+Now its time to read the very short/good eleventy and parcel documentations.

 ## Development